jpsember/java-ml/INSIGHTS.md

 + My experiments have seen cases where the loss function decreases steadily (albeit slowly) while the accuracy is stuck at zero, but then does a big jump to say 50 or more.
 I think this is because the continuous floats are slowly moving up to the cutoff point of 0.5 where a classification switches from being 0 to 1, which makes an 'all zeros' become 'approximately half are 1s', which could explain this behaviour.

+## Logits and whatnot

+Logits, exponentials, and logarithms are often used in models so an unbounded trained value (-inf...+inf) can be bounded to something like -1...+1, or 0...1.
+The labels fed in to the training should be the original values, and the appropriate conversions should be performed within the model's loss function.
+One exception is at inference time, the Java code can take the model's output and apply the appropriate inverse functions (i.e. to convert -inf...+inf to a probability 0..1).